rdalby/PicToTextTranslator2/TextToPicTranslator/TextToPicTranslator/README.md

 Try saving in C:\Source\TextToPicTranslator for instance instead of where you currently have it saved.
 Then reopen and build the project the error should be gone by that point.

+May need to install Java/js part in the VS if error

 # what you need to if creating your own - High Level #
 Visual Studio 2019 - community edition is fine also had EDU versions that will work